Board of Directors

 Patrick O’Brien, Treasurer

 Pat is currently the Chief Financial Officer for Leisure Sports and has been involved in many community service organizations in Santa Clara, San Joaquin and Alameda Counties.
+Pat currently serves as Treasurer for both the Three Valleys Community Foundation and the Alameda County Fair Foundation.
+He is Chairperson of the Hacienda Child Development Fund, past President of the Alameda County Fair Association and Cal Expo State Fair.
 He has served on the Family Service Association Board in San Jose and Tracy High School Business/Education Partnership.
-He is a Director of Americans For Philanthropy, Chairperson of the Hacienda Child Development Fund, past President of the Alameda County Fair Association, Board Member of Cal Expo, State Fair and Member Axis Community Health Capital Campaign.
 Pat is very committed to advancing educational programs and promoting partnerships between Education and the Business Community.

 Shelley Despotakis, Board Member

-Shelley is an AVP Sales Executive at Fidelity National Title.
-Prior to joining Fidelity Title Company, Shelley was the CEO of the Danville Area Chamber of Commerce.
+Shelley is a Sr. Sales Executive at WFG National Title Insurance Company.
+Prior to joining the board, Shelley was the CEO of the Danville Area Chamber of Commerce.
 Shelley worked in the nonprofit sector as the Manager of the Valley Care Charitable Foundation.
 She is currently on the Board of Directors for The Pleasanton Chamber of Commerce, and has also served for Leadership San Ramon Valley, and the Livermore Valley Chamber of Commerce.
 Shelley has deep roots in the Tri-Valley where her extended family also resides, including her teenage cousin with IDD.
 Shelley’s goal is to see all members of our community thrive and be represented.
 She wants all families to have the opportunity to relish the joy of seeing their children flourish into proud adults.
 Shelley volunteers for Homeless Refuge, Open Heart Kitchen, and Tri-Valley Haven.

 Brian Gentry, Board Member

-Brian is a Senior Private Banking Officer and Ambassador with Fremont Bank in the Tri-Valley, having been in banking for over 30 years.
+Brian is a Vice President and Senior Private Banking Officer and Ambassador with Fremont Bank in the Tri-Valley, having been in banking for over 35 years.
 He specializes in working with business owners and individuals on their loan and banking needs.
-He is active in the Pleasanton community, serving on the Board of Directors for Pleasanton Partnerships in Education and Keystone Adult Learning Center for the last ten years or more.
-He is also on the Board of the Las Positas College Foundation and the Pleasanton Chamber of Commerce.
-Brian is a Past President of the Rotary Club of Pleasanton, having been a member for over 15 years.
+He is active in the Pleasanton community, serving on the Board of Directors for Pleasanton Partnerships in Education and Keystone Adult Learning Center for the last fifteen years or more.
+He was on the Board of the Pleasanton Chamber of Commerce for 8 years.
+Brian is a Past President of the Rotary Club of Pleasanton, having been a member for over 20 years.
 He coached competitive youth soccer for 16 years for the Ballistic United Soccer Club of Pleasanton and coached Lacrosse for one season also.

 Renee Kantor, Board Member